bsiha22/MicroservicesA/README.md

 ### Example Request Code (Python)

-There is a given function located in the [Example File](testReq.py) file.
-The req_message() function can be copied in order to implement it.
+There is a given function located in the [Example File](testReq.py).
+The req_message() function from there can be copied in order to implement it.
 Once copied, requests for passwords can be made like so:

 ```python
 req_message(length, uppercase, lowercase, numbers, special)
 ```

+where each value is an integer representing the minimum amount of that character type that will be present in the password.

 ### Receiving Data